abhinendrayadav/ProVA/data/responses.md

 ## records
 * gen_policy/records
   - Prolifics will maintain employee personal records, as required by law and deemed essential for efficient operations.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## buddy policy
 * gen_policy/buddy
   - The Buddy will Introduce the new joiner to co-workers and other key people in the department/unit.
-Coordinate with immediate supervisor to ensure briefing is done on Vision, Mission, achievement of Organization, work procedures, ongoing projects etc. Login to PEP portal-> Policy -> Employee Handbook to know more.
+Coordinate with immediate supervisor to ensure briefing is done on Vision, Mission, achievement of Organization, work procedures, ongoing projects etc. [Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## official language
 * gen_policy/off_lang